StefanGerrits2/Frontend-Applications/README.md

 * Selecting a toy category
 * Being able to view all of the toys from that type
-* Routing in navigation to the different category
+* Routing in navigation to a different toys category
 * Responsive website

 ## Installation